 The nearshore ocean bottom at Ala Moana Beach drops quickly, so novice swimmers should be cautious.
 To avoid stepping on the sharp corals, most people prefer the east end of the beach (the one that's closer to Diamond Head) where the ocean bottom is sandy and has no reef or rocks.
 The middle section and west end of the beach has rocks on the nearshore ocean bottom, which makes entering the ocean more tricky.

 The 100-acre park has large grassy areas, banyan and palm trees, restrooms, showers, concession stands, a music pavilion, tennis courts and plenty of picnic tables.
-Ala Moana Beach Park is a good place to go jogging, picnicking, playing games, sunbathing, fishing, swimming, surfing, stand-up paddleboarding and relaxing.
+Ala Moana Beach Park and Magic Island (view panorama) are a good place to go jogging, picnicking, playing games, sunbathing, fishing, swimming, surfing, stand-up paddleboarding and relaxing.
 Some of the south shore's best surf spots are located just offshore, such as Big Rights, Big Lefts, Concessions, Bomboras and Courts.
 Lifeguards are stationed on the beach daily.

 Ala Moana Beach Park Overview

 - Long and wide sandy beach

 - Ideal for long-distance swimming and families with children